 Learning outcomes: On successful completion of this course, you will be able to:

 Teaching format: This course consists of lectures and exercises/labs.
 The weekly/bi-weekly exercises are an important part of the course.

-Textbook: The textbook of the course is Social Data Mining: an Introduction, First edition, Cambridge University press, Reza Zafarani, Mohammad Ali Abbasi and Huan Liu, 2014
+Textbook: The textbook for the course is Social Data Mining: an Introduction, First edition, Cambridge University press, Reza Zafarani, Mohammad Ali Abbasi and Huan Liu, 2014

-Exercises: The exercises will be taught by Paolo Rosso, Laura rettig, Alisa Smirnova, Artem Lutov and Rana Hussein.
-It is highly recommended, though not mandatory, to solve the exercises before attending the exercise session.
-Solving the exercises will be the best way to prepare for the mid-term exam and the final exam.
+Exercises: The exercises will be taught by Rana Hussein, Natalia Ostapuk, Laura rettig and Akansha Bhardwaj.
+It is highly recommended to solve the exercises before attending the exercise session.
+You need to pass half of the exercises to be admitted for the final exam.
+Solving the exercises will be the best way to prepare for the final exam.